 P-Type and n-Type silicon Cells

-Both monocrystalline and multicrystalline solar cells are made using a very thin wafer of crystalline silicon.
-The two main silicon types are p-type or n-type which are made when silicon is ‘doped’ with specific chemical elements to create a positive or negative charge.
+All crystalline solar cells (mono and poly) are made using a very thin wafer of base silicon with the two main types being p-type and negative n-type.
+These are made when the silicon is ‘doped’ with specific chemical elements to create a positive (p-type) or negative (n-type) charge.

 The chemical elements used for doping are phosphorous which creates a positive charge and boron which results in a negative charge.
 Depending on the type of cell construction either n-type or p-type doped silicon is used as the base or 'substrate' of the cell.
 The vast majority of both mono and multi crystalline cells used today use p-type which has a base of boron doped silicon.
 At present only a few manufacturers such as LG, Panasonic and SunPower use the more efficient n-type silicon wafers although more companies are starting to develop n-type cells.